Skip to main content

 • stability

-The game's stability is a significant concern, with numerous players reporting various bugs and glitches, particularly related to achievements and progress loss.
-While most issues are not game-breaking, they can be frustrating, especially for completionists.
-Overall, the game is enjoyable but requires patience due to its instability.
+The game's stability is a significant concern, with numerous users reporting various bugs and glitches, particularly related to the achievement system and quest mechanics.
+While some players note that these issues are not game-breaking, they can lead to frustrating experiences, especially for completionists.
+Overall, the game is described as enjoyable but marred by stability problems that detract from the overall experience.

 • emotional